Unlocking Education for Children and Young People with Vision Impairment: Call to Action for Local Authorities

 How the Curriculum Framework for Children and Young People with Vision Impairment Can Help Unlock Education

-Specialist teaching and habilitation is essential for a child or young person with vision impairment to be able to develop the broad range of skills needed to access the national curriculum, extra-curricular activities and to prepare them to live independently in adulthood.
+Specialist teaching and habilitation is essential for a child or young person with vision impairment.
+This is because it helps them to develop the broad range of skills needed to access the national curriculum, extra-curricular activities and to prepare them to live independently in adulthood.

 The Curriculum Framework for Children and Young People with Vision Impairment (CFVI) is a UK wide framework developed by sector partners through extensive research and consultation.
 It supports children and young people with vision impairment aged 0 to 25 to access an appropriate and equitable education.

-The CFVI outlines 11 key areas of learning including facilitating an inclusive world, independent living skills, mobility, accessing information, sport, social communication and preparing for adulthood.
-Not only can the CFVI improve the education experiences of blind or partially sighted children and young people, it also provides a shared language and guidance on best practice for everyone who supports them, including non-specialist staff, parents/carers and the young people themselves.
+The CFVI outlines 11 key areas of learning; including facilitating an inclusive world, independent living skills, mobility, accessing information, sport, social communication and preparing for adulthood.
+Not only can the CFVI improve the education experiences of blind or partially sighted children and young people, it also provides a shared language and guidance on best practice for everyone who supports them.
+This includes non-specialist staff, parents/carers and the young people themselves.

 A woman helping a young girl with reading braille